top of page

 HOW DOES ANNIHILATION WORK?

 Those who believe in annihilation do not claim that God’s judgment results in the instant destruction of the human soul.
 On the contrary, Annihilationists believe that God allots varying degrees of conscious punishment to different individuals based on their accumulated misdeeds.
 This means that none of Christ’s warnings about hell are to be taken lightly.
-While we deny that conscious punishment will be infinite, we realize that it will last for however long God deems appropriate.
-Hence the following verses are just as consequential to Annihilationists as they are to those who believe in eternal torment:
+While we deny that conscious punishment will be indefinite, we realize that it will last for however long God deems appropriate.
+Hence, the following verses are just as consequential to Annihilationists as they are to those who believe in eternal torment:

 And shall cast them into the furnace of fire: there shall be wailing and gnashing of teeth (Mat 13:50).